hanpari/sovereign/source/02/059_diary.md

 "Really?"

 "Without a doubt.
 In fact, her diary indicates it was her who destroyed Professor Zhutra's ship.
 She was disappointed when you let him go.
 Furthermore, she planned to seduce you to get access to your ship.
-Then, she would destroy the remaining artifact and kill all witnesses afterward."
+Then, she would destroy the remaining artifact and kill all witnesses."

 "Eh?"

 "Funny, isn't it?"
 Doll smiled gently.
 "Humans are delusional.
 How could she ever think that her lacking, stinking and disease-ridden body may seduce my dearest father?
 She should be honored if you let her stand in your proximity, that repulsive, malformed scoundrel!"

 Finally, Gromov came to his senses: "Wait for a second, my precious daughter!
 What have you just said?
-I mean the part of the killing, not your assessment of poor and so unattractive Simone.
+I mean the part about the killing, not your assessment of poor and so unattractive Simone.
 Why would she have done something so outrageous?
 For what reason?"

-"Since she loves to use indirect and obfuscated expressions when she describes her unlawful goals, I am not clear on that.
+"Since she loves to use indirect and obfuscated wording when she describes her unlawful goals, I am not clear on that.
 Perhaps she is mentally handicapped.
 Or perhaps because she is an undercover agent of the organization that called itself DOZOR?
 It seems to be the case.
 Can it be a sufficient reason, my dearest father?"